Understanding the Appraisal Process

-A home purchase can be the biggest financial decision some of us will ever encounter.
-It doesn't matter if where you raise your family, a seasonal vacation property or an investment, purchasing real property is a complex financial transaction that requires multiple people working in concert to see it through.
+A home purchase can be the biggest investment many people may ever make.
+Whether it's a primary residence, a seasonal vacation home or a rental fixer upper, the purchase of real property is an involved financial transaction that requires multiple people working in concert to make it all happen.

-Most people are familiar with the parties having a role in the transaction.
-The most familiar person in the transaction is the real estate agent.
-Then, the mortgage company provides the money necessary to bankroll the deal.
-And ensuring all requirements of the transaction are completed and that a clear title transfers to the buyer from the seller is the title company.
+You're likely to be familiar with the parties taking part in the transaction.
+The most familiar face in the transaction is the real estate agent.
+Next, the lender provides the financial capital necessary to finance the exchange.
+The title company makes sure that all areas of the transaction are completed and that a clear title transfers from the seller to the buyer.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the value of the real estate is in line with the amount being paid?
+So, what party makes sure the value of the property is in line with the amount being paid?
 In comes the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Warrenton Appraisal Group will ensure, you as an interested party, are informed.

-Our first responsibility at Warrenton Appraisal Group is to inspect the property to ascertain its true status.
-We must actually view aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly exist and are in the shape a typical person would expect them to be.
-To make sure the stated size of the property has not been misrepresented and convey the layout of the house, the inspection often requires creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the house.
+To ascertain an accurate status of the property, it's our responsibility to first conduct a thorough inspection.
+We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really exist and are in the shape a reasonable buyer would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is correct and illustrating the layout of the property.
+Most importantly, we look for any obvious amenities - or defects - that would have an impact on the value of the house.

-After the inspection, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.
+After the inspection, we use two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

-Here, the appraiser analyzes information on local construction costs, labor rates and other elements to calculate how much it would cost to replace the property being appraised.
-This value usually sets the upper limit on what a property would sell for.
-The cost approach is also the least used method.
+This is where the appraiser pulls information on local building costs, labor rates and other elements to derive how much it would cost to replace the property being appraised.
+This estimate commonly sets the upper limit on what a property would sell for.
+It's also the least used method.

-Appraisers are intimately familiar with the communities in which they appraise.
-They thoroughly understand the value of certain features to the residents of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the property in question.
-By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.
+Appraisers can tell you a lot about the neighborhoods in which they appraise.
+They innately understand the value of specific features to the homeowners of that area.
+Then, the appraiser looks up recent sales in the neighborhood and finds properties which are 'comparable' to the subject being appraised.
+By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we add or subtract from each comparable's sales price so that they more accurately match the features of subject property.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use an additional method of valuing a property.
-In this situation, the amount of revenue the property produces is factored in with other rents in the area for comparable properties to derive the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use an additional way of valuing a property.
+In this case, the amount of income the property produces is taken into consideration along with other rents in the area for comparable properties to determine the current value.

-Examining the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-Note: While the appraised value is probably the strongest indication of what a house is worth, it may not be the final sales price.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Warrenton Appraisal Group will help you get the most accurate property value, so you can make wise real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Warrenton Appraisal Group will guarantee you attain the most accurate property value, so you can make wise real estate decisions.

 Mortgage Calculator